Sunder Lal Patwa: Political career

-Cooperative Bank and State Cooperative Marketing Sangh and Treasurer, Jana Sangh from 1967-74.
+Cooperative Bank and State Cooperative Marketing Sangh and Treasurer, Jana Sangh from 1967 to 1974.
 He was detained under M.I.S.A. during Emergency from June 1975 to January 1977.
 He was awarded the "Vidhan Gaurav" in the All India Conference of Presiding Officers, 1989.

 He died on 28 December 2016 in Bhopal due to a heart attack at the age of 92.

 Positions held

 Patwa contested from a variety of seats and he held a variety of official posts: